Written by Greg Ellifritz

 Personal Firearms Training

-Last year I shot 5,914 rounds in training.
-I spread those rounds over 38 different shooting sessions.
-That is almost exactly the same amount that I shot last year.
+Last year I shot exactly 6,802 rounds in training, almost 1000 more than last year.
+I spread those rounds over 41 different shooting sessions.
 It’s less than previous years, but that is to be expected.
 When my police department got rid of my training position and moved me to the street, I lost a lot of practice opportunities that I would usually get while demonstrating drills for students.

-It’s interesting to note that only 698 of those 5914 rounds came from police “training” provided by my department.
+It’s interesting to note that only 915 of those 6800 rounds came from police “training” provided by my department.
 That includes shots fired from rifle, shotgun, duty handgun, and all my off duty/backup handguns.
-I know a lot of you cops reading this would kill to have a department that provided more than 600 rounds a year for training.
+I know a lot of you cops reading this would kill to have a department that provided almost 1000 rounds a year for training.
 Many departments only provide enough ammo for the 25-round annual state qualification test.
-698 rounds may seem like a lot, but it is roughly 1/4 of the amount that officers fired when I was the full time training officer.
+915 rounds may seem like a lot, but it is less than 1/2 of the amount that officers fired when I was the full time training officer.
 When budgets are cut, training suffers the most.
 I can see a steady decline in my fellow officers’ shooting skills after training was cut.
-I barely made improvements after shooting 5,000 additional personally-purchased rounds.
+I barely made improvements after shooting 6,000 additional personally-purchased rounds.

-I came close to meeting my goal of at least 500 rounds per month.
+I exceeded my goal of shooting at least 500 rounds per month.
 My skill levels with the pistol have remained high and are continually improving.
 I’ve been starting every training session by doing the “Humbler” drill.
 My accuracy and trigger control have benefited.

 Professional Training and Education

 In 2016, I took 86 hours of professional training from other instructors.
 I met my goal of getting at least two weeks (80 hours) of training in the books.
 I took the following classes:

 - Sentinal Concepts Essential Carbine Employment.
 See write up HERE

 - OTOA “The Will to Survive” lecture.
 See write up HERE